RidgeRun/openfd/docs/attached-board.rst

 The installation to NAND supports installing these components:

-* IPL: The *Initial Program Loader*, or UBL in the case of the DM36x.
+* IPL: The *Initial Program Loader*, or UBL in the case of the DM36x
-* Bootloader: U-Boot.
+* Bootloader: U-Boot
 * Kernel
 * Filesystem

-Additionally, you can use this installer to write some useful variables to U-Boot's environment.

-* Cmdline - writes the `bootargs` env variable, a.k.a the kernel's cmdline.
-* Bootcmd - writes the `bootcmd` env variable, useful to setup autoboot.

 Before anything, we have to setup the NAND memory map.